-rently still affected by gaps in our understanding of stellar evolution (e.g., see Conroy et al. 2009), preventing us from making unambiguous predictions for the main galaxy observables.
-For example, two well known synthesis models (by Bruzual & Charlot (2003, "BC03") and by Maraston (2005, "M05")) give conflicting observational predictions for certain galaxy populations, particularly where thermally-pulsating asymptotic giant branch stars (TP-AGB) influence the rest-frame near-IR emission of galaxy populations (e.g. Tonini et al. 2010; Henriques et al. 2011, and references therein).
-The impact of these different models implemented in the MRObs are illustrated in Fig. 4, where we show the observed K-4.5 μ m vs. I-K color-color diagram for galaxies at $z \sim 2$ in our simulations.
-The M05 model shown right predicts significantly redder K-4.5 μ m colors compared to the BC03 model shown left, especially for galaxies between 1 and 2 Gyr in age.
-In contrast, the I-K colors are consistent between the two models.
-A similar plot based on SED model curves and real data was shown in Maraston et al. (2006, figure 2 in that paper).
+The predicted multi-wavelength properties of galaxies depend on the spectral synthesis model used.
+These models are currently still affected by gaps in our understanding of stellar evolution (e.g., see Conroy et al. 2009), preventing us from making unambiguous predictions for the main galaxy observables.
+Two wellknown synthesis models implemented in the MRObs are those by Bruzual & Charlot (2003, 'BC03') and by Maraston (2005, 'M05').
+These models are illustrated in Fig. 4, where we show the observed $K-4.5\mu$ m vs. B-K colour-colour diagram for galaxies at $z \sim 2$ in our simulations.
+The M05 model shown right predicts significantly redder colours compared to the BC03 model shown left, especially for galaxies between 1 and 2 Gyr in age (for discussion, see Tonini et al. 2010; Henriques et al. 2011, and references therein).